Skip to main content

 info

-3. Assign a public IP to the instance and connect via SSH.
+3. Assign public IPs to the instances and access them via SSH:

 ssh ubuntu@{INSTANCE_PUBLIC_IP} -i {KEY_PAIR}